 Does Turkey have an income tax?

 Yes, Turkey does have income taxes.
-Based on income tax law, residents or foreign nationals that earn money in Turkey are liable for income taxes which can range between 15%-40% depending on the income bracket.
+Based on income tax law, residents or foreign nationals that earn money in Turkey are liable for local income taxes which can range between 15%-40% depending on the income bracket.

 Are there other tax residency options to consider?